barnabas243/lscc-website/content/collections/pages/en/give.md

       -
         id: m6rsylnl
         title: 'Looking for More Ways to Give?'
         content: 'Want to make a greater impact?
-Whether you’re interested in recurring giving, special offerings, or other ways to support our ministry, we’d love to connect with you.
-Let’s explore how you can further bless our church and community.'
+Whether you’re interested in recurring giving, special offerings, or other ways to support our ministry, we’d love to connect with you.'
         button:
           -
             id: m6rsyrre